MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/maintain-servers.md

 ## Waiting for storage to resync

-When the server resumes, any new writes that happened while it was paused (while its drives were not receiving storage IO) need to resync.
+When the server resumes, any new writes that happened while it was unavailable need to resync.
 This happens automatically.
 Using intelligent change tracking, it's not necessary for *all* data to be scanned or synchronized; only the changes.
 This process is throttled to mitigate impact to production workloads.
 Depending on how long the server was paused, and how much new data as written, it may take many minutes to complete.

 You must wait for re-syncing to complete before taking any others servers in the cluster offline.